Solicitors and SAR audits – common problems

 Our advice to any solicitor who thinks they might be falling foul of the rule is to get in touch with us.
 We can provide expert advice concerning the proper provision of banking facilities and can recommend practical solutions (particularly in instances where clients want the solicitor to have some control over their money).

-Speak to me if you have any concerns or questions about residual balances in your client account or the provision of banking facilities.
-Call me on 0330 024 0888.
+Speak to us if you have any concerns or questions about residual balances in your client account or the provision of banking facilities.
+Call 0330 024 0888.

 Sign up to receive the latest news from Larking Gowen